brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-08.md

 standing Death Eaters jumped back and pointed their wands, but their compatriot was now a living shield atop him.
 They hesitated.

-"*Avada kedavra!"* he snarled, pointing the woman's wand at the man.
+"*Avada kedavra!*" he snarled, pointing the woman's wand at the man.
 The curse erupted from the wand, reluctant and confused, but still deadly.
 The first Death Eater dropped.
 The second overcame his reluctance and fired off a Cutting Curse.
 The woman screamed in agony, and Amelon felt